 (Recollection of a Murder)

 What murder is this?
 We do not know.
 One can see the obvious burial cross, brown earth, mud, green decaying matter, red blood.
-The painter describes the horror of a memory, certainly wartime.
+The artist describes the horror of a memory, certainly in wartime.

-The painter quotes Verlaine who, in his “Colloque sentimental”, recalls his past love.
+The artist quotes Verlaine who, in his “Colloque sentimental”, recalls his past love.